CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/Quality-of-Service/Packet-Trimming.md

 You can show the number of trimmed packets at the global level and the number of trimmed packets for each interface.

 {{%notice note%}}
-- You can show packet trimming counters on switches with the Spectrum-4 and Spectrum-5 ASIC.
+- You can show packet trimming counters on switches with Spectrum-4 and later ASICs.
 - Spectrum-4 switches display only the total number of trimmed packets per port and do not provide counters for the number of trimmed packets that were sent successfully on a port.
 {{%/notice%}}

 To display the number of trimmed packets at both the global and interface levels, run the `nv show system forwarding packet-trim counters` command:

-Spectrum-4 example:

 ```
 cumulus@switch:~$ nv show system forwarding packet-trim counters